 Burmese Light: Impressions of the Golden Land (Burma – Myanmar) is a photographic introduction to Burma or Myanmar, as the country is currently called, the mysterious land behind the Bamboo Curtain.
 Stunning images by award-winning photographer Hans Kemp, paired with an insightful text by well-known author Tom Vater, take the reader on a journey through a fascinating country slowly but steadily emerging from a long period of involuntary isolation.

 The 208-page book features all the country’s famous sights, its colorful people and its multitude of customs, and leaves the reader with only one wish: to pay a visit to this amazing Golden Land.

 An Excerpt from Burmese Light: A Visit to Mrauk-U

 Sittwe, the capital of Rakhine State, lies in the far northwest of Burma, right on the Bay of Bengal.
 Bangladesh is close.
 Foreigners have to fly here and it’s my first glimpse of what’s also known as Arakan, land of legendary empires.

-The British established their first colonial capital here in 1824, following the first Anglo Burmese War, but most of the Raj splendor was destroyed in World War II.
-Yet Sittwe is fascinating if dilapidated jewel of a town and entering the market is like a spot of time travel.
+The British established their first colonial capital here in 1824, following the first Anglo-Burmese War, but most of the Raj splendor was destroyed in World War II.
+Yet Sittwe is a fascinating if dilapidated jewel of a town and entering the market is like a spot of time travel.
 Rakhaing, Muslims, Indian Hindus, and Burmans crowd the narrow passageways.

 Produce from rice to textiles and plastic toys from China are crammed into small stalls.
 The fish market faces the Bay of Bengal and Rohingya fishermen pull in with their boats to offload their catches, including huge rays, trevally, and sharks.